 Even though Telstra has apologized for its mobile voice and data service and assured everyone that it has returned to normal levels.
-They can’t reverse the damage they have brought to cash for cars business today!!
+They can’t reverse the damage they have brought to cash for cars Brisbane business today!!
 With this crippled 3G and 4G networks and problem in mobile voice and data services, cash for cars business have lost many clients.
-There has been a severe damage that needs to be recovered.
+There has been severe damage that needs to be recovered.
 Appointments are made days or months before the deal, with this poor connection and interaction between the client and the business, has left a huge mark on revenue generation of each cash for cars business today.

 This crippled network connection affected across Australia last morning.
 Telstra though apologizes yet is still denying the fact that they have no clue of what caused the problem.
 Whatever caused the problem, it majorly affected cash for cars business with no doubts.